Neethu9074/carbon/README.md

 subscription.dispose();
 ```

-On creation of an conveyer, an Rx.JS observable is returned.
-This observable can be used to subscribe to events via regular Rx.JS mechanisms.
+On creation of an conveyer, a reactive observable is returned.
+This observable can be used to subscribe to events via regular reactive observable mechanisms.
 Additionally, subscriptions can be disposed of via `subscription.dispose()`.
 This makes it simple and very convenient to dispose of required resources.

 ### Contract and Guarantees
  - The `create` function guarantees that there is only ever one conveyer instance being created for the same parameters.
 This means that multiple subscriptions to OS plugin snapshots (via `InventoryConveyer`) will not result in multiple `InventoryConveyer`s.